J0elT/docflow/PRD.Next.md

 A calm, multilingual inbox for official letters that extracts the one thing that matters: what the letter wants from you, in simple words, with the right deadline, and a place to file it away once you’re done.

+⸻

+10. Assistant chat history (minimal, per-session)

+To keep assistants (Galaxy = cross-doc; Clarity = per-document) reliable without heavy infra:
+	•	Scope: store chat history per assistant session only; Galaxy has one rolling session per user, Clarity sessions are keyed by document_id.
+No cross-session recall and no summarization layer yet.
+	•	Window: token-based rolling window (e.g., ~2–3k tokens).
+Older turns beyond the token budget are pruned; no idle-expiry TTL.
+	•	Storage: Supabase tables with strict RLS by user.
+Do not persist signed URLs—store doc/task IDs plus short labels, and recreate signed URLs at render time.
+	•	Retention controls: provide “Clear Galaxy chat” and “Clear this document’s chat”; delete Clarity chat when the document is deleted.
+	•	Language: keep messages in the user’s UI language; store lang per session/message; switch if the user explicitly asks in chat.
+This keeps chat context practical while avoiding unnecessary complexity; summaries can be added later if long sessions or audit needs emerge.